-Most people stop on the tiny peninsula of Antibes, but the secret here is to keep away from the tourist hordes and stay in the town of Juan-les-Pins.
-It’s there at the Hotel Belles Rives that F. Scott Fitzgerald stayed while writing Tender Is the Night, and every movie star doing the Cannes film festival stays at the nearby Grand Hôtel du Cap-Eden-Roc.
+Most people stop on the tiny peninsula of Antibes, but the secret here is to keep away from the tourist hordes and visit the town of Juan-les-Pins.
+It’s there at the Hotel Belles Rives that F. Scott Fitzgerald stayed while writing Tender Is the Night, and every movie star doing the Cannes film festival lodges at the nearby Grand Hôtel du Cap-Eden-Roc.
 Antibes is a major sailing hub, so there are all sorts of yacht excursions and day sails you can organize through the town’s tourism board’s website.

 Keep driving south past Cannes, and get ready for the epic scenery to begin.
 The drive along the coast to Fréjus is winding and steep, and a wrong turn could easily land your car in the Mediterranean.
-There are countless places to stop for some local cheese, an ice cream, or a glass of rosé.
-Take your time on this drive and soak in all the scenery, much of which looks like a Monet brought to life.
-Drive through Sainte-Maxime and you’ll find yourself on approach to Saint-Tropez, where there is no shortage of fabulous, luxurious, romantic places to stay.
+There are countless places to stop for some local cheese, ice cream, or a glass of rosé.
+Take your time on this drive to fully soak in all the scenery, much of which looks like a Monet brought to life.
+Drive through Sainte-Maxime and you’ll find yourself approaching Saint-Tropez, where there is no shortage of romantic places to stay.
 The Hôtel Sezz and Hôtel de Paris Saint-Tropez are classics (albeit pricey), and located in the heart of town, with easy access to countless restaurants, cafés, and shops.
-If you’re looking for more of a pastoral retreat vibe, consider one of the exceptional hotels located in the foothills above town, like the Hotel Muse.
+If you’re looking for more of a pastoral retreat vibe, consider one of the exceptional hotels located in the foothills above the town, like the Hotel Muse.

 But it isn’t all about the coast here in the French Riviera, surprisingly, because going just five or so miles inland can yield great rewards.
-Consider Grasse, largely considered the perfume capital of Provence.
-You can do a factory tour of the legendary Fragonard perfume house, and stay at the rustic-chic Bastide Saint-Antoine, a Relais & Chateaux property with a critically acclaimed restaurant.
+Consider Grasse, largely known as the perfume capital of Provence.
+You can do a factory tour of the legendary Fragonard perfume house and stay at the rustic-chic Bastide Saint-Antoine, a Relais & Châteaux property with a critically acclaimed restaurant.
 Also worth seeing is the town of Vence, where you can stay at the Château Saint-Martin & Spa.
-This mountainside oasis is far from the traffic and stress of nearby Cannes, and has one of the best spas in the south of France.
+This mountainside oasis is far from the traffic and stress of nearby Cannes and has one of the best spas in the south of France.

 It’s places like these, where you can sleep with the windows open and hear nothing but the wind, that will make your honeymoon truly memorable.
 Voilá!